guidorice/devblog/src/pages/points-within-polygons/index.md

 Rust, and it seems to me that it violates the dependency inversion principle (abstractions should not depend on details).
 It may just be a fact of life in the Rust borrow checker's world.
-In any case, I want to rewrite my function so it's signature takes just references.
+In any case, I want to rewrite my function so its signature takes just references.
 There may need to be lifetime annotations added as well...

   ```rust